benjamincharity/angular-flickity/README.md

 <button bc-flickity-previous>Previous</button>
 ```

-You can also pass in an optional parameter to control the looping.
-If `true`, the last cell will be
+This directive accepts an optional parameter to control the looping.
+If `true` and at the first cell
-selected if at the first cell.
-If `false`, it will do nothing when at the first cell.
+when clicked, Flickity will loop around to the last cell.
+If `false`, it will do nothing when
+clicked at the first cell.

 ```html
 <button bc-flickity-previous="true">Previous</button>